scottiiiOnTheSide/chronology_API/Notes.md

 -----------------------------------------------------------------------------------------

+### 01. 04.
+2024

+@2010 creating and getting user created tags works :D !

+Reminder: make special exception for 'admin' tag: make it private tag everyone automatically subscribed to

+****To Do Next:
+		- fix issue where selecting an option from suggestions removes it xD (probably the filtered array)
+		- differentiate userTags from topics
+		- plan out macros section :D !

+Macros Section:
+- User tags and topics, their private posts and collections
+- macros subpage, which contains the posts in each section
+  - make variant of tags page
+- collections list initially expands macros page - each list leads to it's own subpage

+@1900 write 2nd part of newTab submission process in useEffect watching for change to
+			socketMessage.

 ### 01. 03.
 2024
 @1350 newTag submission now works!

 ****To Do Next:
-		- confirm process for adding new tag on backEnd + frontEnd response work properly
+		- confirm process for adding new tag on backEnd + frontEnd response work properly ✅
-		- refresh suggestions within <CreatePost> on submit (regardless of confirmation should be fine...)
+		- refresh suggestions within <CreatePost> on submit (regardless of confirmation should be fine) ✅
-		- make sure getting user tags they saved works properly
+		- make sure getting user tags they saved works properly ✅
 		- differentiate tags and topics in suggestions list

 upon all above working correctly, can commence building out <Macros> section